dp12/emacs.d/README.md

 ## Thoughts on emacs
 * I learned about emacs and org-mode when I was a lowly sophomore, as yet unable to distinguish the Linux kernel from corn.
 Default emacs keybindings feel awful and make the learning curve a lot steeper than it needs to be.
 Using evil-mode from the get-go will make emacs much more enjoyable to use.
 * Using emacs feels like using a tool that is always under development.
 Very often, something new you've added will break or not work quite right, and emacs puts the burden on you to fix it.
-If you want something rock-solid and fast, use vim.
-You might miss org-mode, however...
+If you don't have a lot of setup time and want something rock-solid and fast, switch to vim instead.
+You can get ~90% of the features emacs has.
+However, it's less extensible (vimscript==blarg) and lacks a couple of advanced features, like wdired.
+Things like org-mode and eshell that have been "cloned" in vim often feel like cheaper, hacked-up versions of the real thing.
+In the end, the choice between vim and emacs is largely a matter of personality - a solid, no-frills surgical scalpel vs. an endlessly customizable Swiss army knife (to which you can attach a scalpel!).
+Your mileage may vary.